batiste/sprite.js/README.rst

 There is also 2 methods that can help to create special effects.
 You can use explode2 to separate the current sprite in 2 parts::

-    // return 2 new sprites split the sprite in half according to the position.
-Default value for position is half the size of the sprite.
+    // Return 2 new sprites split the sprite in half according to the position.
+    // Default value for position is half the size of the sprite.
     [sprite1, sprite2] = sprite.explode2(<position>, <bool horizontal>, <layer>)

-     // return 4 new sprites that are the split from the center (x, y).
-Default value for the center is the center of the sprite.
+    // Return 4 new sprites that are the split from the center (x, y).
+    // Default value for the center is the center of the sprite.
     [sprite1, sprite2, sprite3, sprite4] = sprite.explode4(<x>, <y>, <layer>)

 Other important methods::

-    sprite.loadImg(src, bool resetSize)    // change the image sprite.
-The size of the sprite will be rested by
+    sprite.loadImg(src, <bool resetSize>)    // change the image sprite.
+The size of the sprite will be reseted by
                                            // the new image if resetSize is true.

     sprite.remove // Remove the dom element if the HTML backend is used and facilite the garbage collection of the object.